Can a scissor lift be used on grass? The answer is yes, but strict conditions must be met.

 A safer practice is: test-raise about 1 meter to confirm no contact with wires or trees, then continue raising.

-If only one core action is kept in this entire article, it is: lay outrigger pads.
+If only one core action is kept in this entire article, it is this: lay pads.

-Regardless of whether you are using a rough-terrain scissor lift, an electric scissor lift, or an electric self-propelled scissor lift with outriggers, as long as you enter a grass scenario, outrigger pads are not an optional extra – they are a fundamental requirement.
+Regardless of whether you are using a rough-terrain scissor lift, a tracked scissor lift, or an electric self-propelled scissor lift with outriggers, as long as you enter a grass scenario, outrigger pads are not an optional extra – they are a fundamental requirement.

 Because tires and outriggers have small contact areas with the ground, the equipment's weight is concentrated, resulting in high point pressure.